 The zine is a self-published, non-commercial, cheaply produced, low circulation magazine.
 Content may be typed, handwritten, drawn, photographed – often printed on a photocopier, stapled, folded or bound with simple stitches.

 We have an amazing range of zines as part of our special collections, housed in our Materials Room.
-A list of zines we hold is available from the link - bottom left of the page.
+A list of zines we hold is available from the link at the bottom left of the page.

-Examples include Sniffin Glue, a punk publication from 1970s, Vague – an alternative response to the mainstream Vogue and various contemporary zines, including many titles produced here at Middlesex by art and design students.
+Examples include Sniffin Glue, a punk publication from 1970s and Vague – a play on mainstream Vogue.
+We also have many contemporary zines, including titles produced here at Middlesex by art and design students.